geneontology/go-ontology/docs/Installgit.md

 1. **Review**: Changes made to the ontology can be viewed by typing ```git diff``` in the terminal window.
 If there are changes that have already been committed, the changes in the active branch relative to master can be viewed by typing  ```git diff master```.

 2. **Commit**: Changes can be committed by typing: ```git commit -m ‘Meaningful message Fixes #ticketnumber’ go-edit.obo```.
+For example:

-- Example:  ```git commit -m ‘hepatic stellate cell migration and contraction and regulation terms.
-Fixes #13390’ go-edit.obo```.
+        git commit -m ‘hepatic stellate cell migration and contraction and regulation terms.
+Fixes #13390’ go-edit.obo

  This will save the changes to the go-edit.obo file.

         ```
         ~/repos/go-ontology/src/ontology(issue-13390) $ git commit -m 'Added hepatic stellate cell migration and contraction and regulation terms.
 Fixes #13390' go-edit.obo
         [issue-13390 dec9df0] Added hepatic stellate cell migration and contraction and regulation terms.
 Fixes #13390
         1 file changed, 79 insertions(+)
         ~/repos/go-ontology/src/ontology(issue-13390) $
         ```

-- **Note**: The word 'fixes' is a magic word in GitHub; when used in combination with the ticket number, it will automatically close the ticket.
+**Note**: The word 'fixes' is a magic word in GitHub; when used in combination with the ticket number, it will automatically close the ticket.
 In the above example, when the file is merged in GitHub, it will close issue number 13390.
 Learn moree on this [GitHub Help Documentation page about 'Closing issues via commit messages'](https://help.github.com/articles/closing-issues-via-commit-messages/).
 	If you don't want to close the close the ticket, just refer to the ticket # without the word 'Fixes'.
 The commit will be associated with the correct ticket but the ticket will remain open.
-- **Identifying the user for commits** Git needs to know who is committing changes to the repository, so the first time you commit, you may see the following message: ```Committer: Kimberly Van Auken <vanauken@kimberlukensmbp.dhcp.lbnl.us>```
+**Identifying the user for commits** Git needs to know who is committing changes to the repository, so the first time you commit, you may see the following message: ```Committer: Kimberly Van Auken <vanauken@kimberlukensmbp.dhcp.lbnl.us>```

        Your name and email address were configured automatically based on your username and hostname.
 Please check that they are accurate.